 Do something good for mankind with your science degree and with charities like Cancer Research looking for graduates like you, there are plenty of opportunities.
 The charity sector often requires innovative thinkers with a flair for research.
 You would therefore be able to put your research skills to good use as well as your ability to propose ideas and theories.

 It's not just research - there a number of roles in the charity sector giving you the opportunity to impact positive change.
-Here's our top tips to help you carve out a career within a social entreprise.
+Here's our top tips for working in the charity sector.

 It’s easy to overlook sectors like Law because you won’t have had a great deal of exposure to them and you may feel you aren’t suitable or that law firms don’t have anything to offer you.
 However many law firms really value science graduates.